Multicultural and ever-vibrant Nørrebro

 Nørrebro is the most populated neighbourhood in Copenhagen and by far the most diverse and multicultural.
 The streets are lined with everything from Arabic cuisine to Mexican to classic French fare.
 Nørrebrogade is the main strip in the area and is home to a handful of what are arguably the best shawarma shops in town.
 If not the country!
 Well, they even have an official Nørrebro Shawarma Championship on Nørrebrogade every year.
 So it's safe to say, that what might be Copenhagen's most popular street food (along with a hot dog of course) is taken pretty seriously around these parts.

 Nørrebro is truly a melting-pot of world cuisines.
-It's also here that legendary restaurateur, Henrik Yde, opened his now famous Restaurant Kiin Kiin on Guldbergsgade, which is the only Thai restaurant outside of Thailand with a Michelin star.
-Another top chef, Noma alumni Christian Puglisi, also decided to place his Italian/Nordic food empire in the Nørrebro neighbourhood.
-With his Michelin starred Relæ and sister restaurant, Manfreds, out at Jægersborggade together with the world-renowned pizza place Bæst with adjacent bakery Mirabelle on Guldbergsgade, he has definitely made his mark on not only the Nørrebro food scape, but certainly the entire Danish gastronomic universe.
-Really, all you need to do is step onto the streets of Nørrebro, and you'll find yourself surrounded by whatever fancies your taste.
+It's also here that legendary restaurateur, Henrik Yde, opened his now-famous Restaurant Kiin Kiin on Guldbergsgade, which is the only Thai restaurant outside of Thailand with a Michelin star.
+Another top chef, Noma alumni Christian Puglisi, also decided to place his Italian/Nordic food empire in the Nørrebro neighborhood.
+With his world-renowned pizza place Bæst on Guldbergsgade, he has made his mark on not only the Nørrebro foodscape but certainly the entire Danish gastronomic universe.
+Also worth a visit is the Pan-African eatery, Sasaa, where you can treat yourself to delicious treats from the amazing African cuisine.
+All you need to do is step onto the streets of Nørrebro, and you'll find yourself surrounded by whatever fancies your taste.

 During the weekend, it would be hard to find a better neighbourhood than Nørrebro to get a few drinks and find some sort of a party or musical event to attend.
 Granted, Nørrebro is not necessarily the place to go for clubbing, but this is made up by boasting a bunch of amazing cocktail bars and some great beer- and wine bars.
 For a beer experience quite out of the ordinary, a visit to BRUS or Kølsters Tolv Haner is highly reccomended.
 Or maybe heading a few steps under street level for some world-class cocktails at, The Barking Dog, for a truly local bar experience.